NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 The reason for this is that we can then redirect the output PDF file to be saved in the `results/` directory.

 Normally, while rendering, R code in the Rmd file will be executed using the directory of the Rmd file as working directory (`rmarkdown/code` in this case).
-However, it is good practice to write all code as if it would be executed from the project root directory (`rmarkdown/` in this case).
+However, it is good practice to write all code as if it would be executed from the project root directory (`rmarkdown` in this case).
 For instance, you can see that we have specified the files in `params` with relative paths from the project root directory.
 To set a different directory as working directory for all chunks one modifies the knit options like this:

 ```
 knitr::opts_knit$set(root.dir = normalizePath('../'))